 The Scottish Government has published guidance to local authorities.

-Below are some questions and answers outlining what the Act covers, and how it works.
+The following outlines what the Act covers, and how it works.

 What is a high hedge?